CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 particularly inefficient because we are rejecting the majority of samples.
 Instead, we may try making our proposal distribution better fit our underlying distribution.
 We may make $s(t)$ a similar linear approximation for $g(t)$.

     However, this approximation is only possible if we sequentially sample infection attempts.
-If we sample all our infection attempts at the beginning of an agent's infection, we are locked into using a singular sampling rate.
+If we sample all infection attempts at the beginning of an agent's infection, we are locked into using a singular sampling rate.
 This is by definition because we have sampled all attempts at once at the beginning of the infection course.
 Instead, we want to update our sampling rate as we go throughout the infection course to best follow the generation interval